-When he left, he smiled and shook her hand, admiring the braids hanging down over the shoulders of her plaid button up.
-It was when he saw that forthcoming sparkle in her brown eyes that he decided that he was going to marry the girl.
+As he left, he smiled and shook her hand, admiring the braids hanging down over the shoulders of her plaid button up.
+It was when he saw that forthcoming sparkle in her brown eyes that he realized she would be his wife.

 "We should get married just out front of that old trailer," Dinah told Gabe one day.

 They had become fast friends and it didn't take long for Gabe to ask her to be his girl, but her proposal that they should get married came as a bit of a surprise to Gabriel.
 He knew that he was going to ask her to be his wife, but he had been waiting for the right time to bring it up, never guessing that she might be as certain of them as he was.

 "Outside the Green Goose?" he asked.
 It was a bit absurd, but then, that was Dinah.
 She nodded and laced her arm through his, leaning into his shoulder.